How to buy GoPro shares

 GoPro share price volatility

-Over the last 12 months, GoPro's shares have ranged in value from as little as US$2 up to US$5.74.
+Over the last 12 months, GoPro's shares have ranged in value from as little as US$3.74 up to US$13.79.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while GoPro's is 1.2821.
-This would suggest that GoPro's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while GoPro's is 1.2228.
+This would suggest that GoPro's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 GoPro, Inc. develops and sells cameras, drones, and mountable and wearable accessories in the United States and internationally.
-The company offers cloud connected HERO7 Silver, HERO7 Black, and HERO8 Black waterproof cameras; MAX, a 360-degree waterproof camera; GoPro Plus, a cloud-based storage solution that enables subscribers to access, edit, and share content; Quik, a desktop editing application; and GoPro App, a mobile app that uploads a user's GoPro photos and video clips to a smartphone, as well as allows users to mix and match filters for a customizable editing experience.
-It also offers mounts and accessories comprising equipment-based mounts consisting of helmet, handlebar, roll bar, and tripod mounts that enable consumers to wear the mount on their bodies, such as wrist housings, chest harnesses, and head straps; and colored camera sleeves, spare batteries, dive filters, and charging accessories and cables.
-GoPro, Inc. markets and sells its products through retailers and distributors, as well as through its Website.
+The company offers cloud connected HERO7 Silver, HERO7 Black, HERO8 Black, and HERO9 Black waterproof cameras; MAX, a 360-degree waterproof camera; GoPro, a subscription service that offers cloud-based storage solutions and enables subscribers to access, edit, and share content, as well camera protection plans; Quik, a video editing application; and GoPro App, a mobile app that allows users to share and edit their photos and videos.
+It also offers mounts and accessories comprising equipment-based mounts consisting of helmet, handlebar, roll bar, and tripod mounts that enable consumers to wear the mount on their bodies, such as wrist housings, magnetic swivel clips, chest harnesses, and head straps; media, display, and light mods; spare batteries, dive filters, and charging accessories and cables; and lifestyle gears.
+In addition, the company provides mobile, desktop, and web applications that provides media workflow for archiving, editing, multi-clip story creation, and sharing content on the fly.
+GoPro, Inc. markets and sells its products through retailers and distributors, as well as through its website.
 The company was formerly known as Woodman Labs, Inc. and changed its name to GoPro, Inc. in February 2014.
-GoPro, Inc. was founded in 2004 and is headquartered in San Mateo, California.
+GoPro, Inc. was founded in 2002 and is headquartered in San Mateo, California.

 Frequently asked questions